Rudolf Caracciola: 1937: Second Championship

 Mercedes-Benz returned to Grand Prix racing at the start of the 1937 season with a new car.
-The W125 was a vast improvement on its predecessor, its supercharged eight cylinder 5.6-litre straight-8 engine delivered significantly more power than the W25: 650 brake horsepower compared to 500- an incredible output for the time, and this figure would not be surpassed in Grand Prix racing until the early 1980s, and would also not be surpassed in any form of racing until Can-Am racing in the late 1960s.
+The W125 was a vast improvement on its predecessor, its supercharged eight cylinder 5.6-litre straight-8 engine delivered significantly more power than the W25: 650 brake horsepower compared to 500- an incredible output for the time, and this figure would not be surpassed in Grand Prix racing until the early 1980s, and would also not be surpassed in any form of circuit racing until Can-Am racing in the late 1960s.
 The first major race of 1937 was the Avusrennen where 300,000 people turned out to see the cars race on the newly re-constructed track.
 In order to keep speeds consistently high, the north curve was turned into a steeply banked turn, apparently at the suggestion of Adolf Hitler.
 Driving a streamlined Mercedes-Benz, Caracciola won his heat against Rosemeyer, averaging around 250 km/h, although a transmission failure forced him to retire in the final.
 Following the AVUS race, Caracciola, along with Rosemeyer, Nuvolari and Mercedes' new driver, Richard Seaman, went to race in the revived Vanderbilt Cup, sanctioned by the American Automobile Association (AAA) in America, and in doing so missed the Belgian Grand Prix, which took place six days later.
 After starting from pole position, Caracciola led until lap ten, when he retired with a broken supercharger.